 1. Day 1-2 will be the most uncomfortable and you will experience some swelling.

 2. Day 3 you should be more comfortable and while still swollen, you should be able to begin a more substantial diet.

 3. Day 4 and on you should see a gradual and steady improvement.

 • Discoloration.
 Bruising is a normal post-operative occurrence you may notice 2-3 days after surgery.

 • Stiff jaw muscles.
 You may find it difficult to open your mouth wide in the days following your surgery.
 This is normal and usually resolves itself within a week after surgery.
 Stretching these muscles may help to speed up recovery.

 Since no two mouths are alike, do not take advice from friends (even well-intended advice could cause a healing set-back).
 The advice given to you from Drs.
-Arnoldt, Baker or Lieberman and the South Bedford Oral & Maxillofacial Surgery team are tailored to fit your needs.
+Arnoldt, Baker, Lieberman or Greenberg and the South Bedford Oral & Maxillofacial Surgery team are tailored to fit your needs.
 Please call us at 914-242-1142 if you have any questions or concerns about your recovery.
 Happy healing!